 Following this assessment the Board considered that the Company’s risk exposure in these areas was low, but implemented certain policies and procedures to ensure compliance with the requirements of the Bribery Act 2010 and that the Company’s employees were suitably briefed on these policies and procedures.
 The Company will continue to monitor risk regularly and to determine the adequacy of the briefing of employees to ensure compliance.

 The Board places importance on effective communication with shareholders and maintains regular dialogue with and gives briefings to analysts and institutional investors.
 Presentations are generally given by the Executive Director and senior members of the executive management and on occasion by the Chairman.
-A presentation is also made at the Annual General Meeting after the formal business has completed.
+In particular a presentation is made at the Annual General Meeting.

 Care is taken to ensure that any price-sensitive information is released promptly to all shareholders through the Regulated News Service, the circulation of such releases to all shareholders who have registered for inclusion on the Company’s circulation list and through placing the release on the Company’s website.
 The Notice of Annual General Meeting, annual report and audited accounts and interim financial statements in particular are issued in this manner.